The csmake Command Manual Page

 Generate cs projects for static libraries.

--N rules_file
+-N rules-file

 Run on an existing rules file.

--T temporary_directory
+-T temporary-directory

 Set temporary directory.
-Use temporary_directory as temporary directory, remember to clear it if you use it multiple times.
+Use temporary-directory as temporary directory, remember to clear it if you use it multiple times.

 EXAMPLES